 Designed on the exterior in Mission Revival style, the interior was decorated in a Renaissance/Neo-Classical design complete with gilded plasterwork and a painted sky on the auditorium ceiling.
 The Ritz Theatre also contained a small orchestra pit, stage and balcony.
 After being a popular venue for movies and live entertainment for decades, the Ritz Theatre closed, and the building was occupied by everything from a drug store to a bridal shop to a church.

-In 2000, the Appanoose County Coalition for the Arts was created, and took over ownership of the Ritz Theatre with the intent to restore the theater to its 1920’s glory.
+In 2000, the Appanoose County Coalition for the Arts was created, and took over ownership of the Ritz Theatre with the intent to restore the theatre to its 1920’s glory.
 A five part renovation plan was begun in August 2001.
-Once complete, the Ritz Theatre will be used for performing arts, classic film screenings and for rental purposes.
+The Ritz Theatre is used for performing arts, classic film screenings and for rental purposes.

 Just login to your account and subscribe to this theater